 Consider what your husband likes to eat.
 He may love egg salad but despise tuna salad.
 You could meal prep five of those mason jar salads, which would be the bee’s knees.

 Some great lunch ideas for work for men.

-If you just can’t bear to watch large amounts of money disappear on workday meals, consider these ideas for cold lunches.
-It will save time, money, and is just healthier for you.
-And if your husband is like mine, you may not be able to count on him to make his own lunches.
+If you can’t bear to watch large amounts of money disappear on workday meals, consider these ideas for cold lunches.
+It will save time and money and is just healthier for you.
+And if your husband is like mine, you may not be able to count on him to make his lunches.
 You might need to take the lead on this.